lorijoan/codingchallenge/README.md

     - http://localhost:8080/api/v1/road/a1

 How to run (docker) - assumption is that you have a local docker setup:
+- run the command from where you checked out to: mvn clean install -U
 - run the command: docker build --tag codingchallenge:v1.0.0 .
 - run the command: docker run -it --expose 8080 -p 8080:8080 localhost/codingchallenge:v1.0.0
 - open a browser window